-In the case of framework agreements concluded in accordance with Article 31, contracting authorities shall not be bound to send a notice of the results of the procurement procedure for each contract based on that agreement.
+In the case of framework agreements concluded in accordance with Article 33, contracting authorities shall not be bound to send a notice of the results of the procurement procedure for each contract based on that agreement.
 Member States may provide that contracting authorities shall group notices of the results of the procurement procedure for contracts based on the framework agreement on a quarterly basis.
 In that case, contracting authorities shall send the grouped notices within 30 days of the end of each quarter.

-- 3. Contracting authorities shall send a notice of the result of the award of contracts based on a dynamic purchasing system within 30 days of the award of each contract.
+- 3. Contracting authorities shall send a contract award notice within 30 days after the award of each contract based on a dynamic purchasing system.
 They may, however, group such notices on a quarterly basis.
 In that case, they shall send the grouped notices within 30 days of the end of each quarter. - 4.
-Certain information on the contract award or the conclusion of the framework agreement may be withheld from publication where its release would impede law enforcement or otherwise be contrary to the public interest, would harm the legitimate commercial interests of economic operators, public or private, or might prejudice fair competition between them.
+Certain information on the contract award or the conclusion of the framework agreement may be withheld from publication where its release would impede law enforcement or otherwise be contrary to the public interest, would harm the legitimate commercial interests of a particular economic operator, public or private, or might prejudice fair competition between economic operators.

-Article 49 Form and manner of publication of notices
+Form and manner of publication of notices

-1. Notices referred to in Articles 46, 47 and 48 shall include the information set out in Annex VI in the format of standard forms, including standard forms for corrigenda.
+1. Notices referred to in Articles 48, 49 and 50 shall include the information set out in Annex V in the format of standard forms, including standard forms for corrigenda.

 The Commission shall establish those standard forms by means of implementing acts.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 91(2).
+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 89(2).